 This chart shows the average metrics for products from each category.
 The average ROI and dwell time refer to the data shown in the promotional flyer.
 Then we have three new metrics or indicators, which are going to help us improve the ways we allow our customers to interact with the products during their journey at the supermarket:

 This, in simple terms, is the percentage of people who spend more than 15s in a category.
 We have to look carefully at our numbers since a high rate is not always a good indicator.
 This might mean that people spend a lot of time in a specific section either because they do not understand the product or because they lack information about it.
 On the other hand, a low rate shows a lack of interest.
-In order to verify if our rate is high or low, we should do benchmarking with similar stores, formats or regions so as to compare percentages.
+In order to verify if our rate is high or low, we should do benchmarking with similar stores, formats, or regions so as to compare percentages.
+You can find more information about the engagement in our glossary.

 Engaged dwell time